What is Nisargadatta Maharaj?

 His final teaching

 Nisargadatta died of throat cancer in September 1981.
-In the last two years he refused most visitors and spoke only with the inner circle, saying repeatedly that the earlier teaching — abide in the I-am — had been preliminary.
-The final pointing was prior to consciousness — to what is, before even the sense of being arises.
-The transcripts of these late talks, collected as Prior to Consciousness and Consciousness and the Absolute, remain less widely read than I Am That but are, in the view of his closest students, the more uncompromising teaching.
+In the last two years he refused most visitors and spoke only with the inner circle.
+He said repeatedly that the earlier teaching, abide in the I-am, had been preliminary.
+The final pointing was prior to consciousness: to what is, before even the sense of being arises.
+The transcripts of these late talks, collected as Prior to Consciousness and Consciousness and the Absolute, remain less widely read than I Am That.
+In the view of his closest students they are the more uncompromising teaching.

 — end of entry —